Stormwater Communities

 These forums bring decision-makers and stakeholders within our watershed together to share information and discuss relevant topics and techniques in stormwater management.
 These forums are free and offered as part of CRWC’s Stormwater Education program.
 All government and Stormwater Education Program members, elected officials, environmental consultants, urban planners, and water utility managers are encouraged to attend.

-To register, please email Kaleigh Snoddy at kaleigh@crwc.org.
+To register, please email Kaleigh Snoddy at kaleigh@crwc.org or register via Microsoft Teams below.
 Registration is required to receive further details on the forum.

 Upcoming Forums: